aterrel/homelife/README.md

 **HomeLife** is a task tracking app designed to streamline family life.
 It provides shared tools for managing calendars, meal plans, recipes, shopping lists, and tasks, all in one place.

+Note: This app is an experiment in using output mainly from GenAI systems to write something non tribial.

 ---

 ## Features